Vessels over 20 metres in length

 The UK Fisheries Management Agreement sets Jersey’s relationship with the UK.

-This agreement is managed by States departments rather than the Port of Jersey.
+This agreement is managed by Government of Jersey departments rather than the Port of Jersey.

 Port restricted zones

 Information about the restricted zones can be found in the 'Port restricted zones' document.